 - Lifestyle counseling on managing certain medical conditions with foods and nutritional supplements to reduce complications and side effects

 - Acupuncture provided by some of our naturopathic oncology providers

 Our naturopathic oncology providers have extensive knowledge of the impacts of radiation, chemotherapy and other conventional cancer treatments.
 They are available to provide input on your treatment plan and are in regular communication with your oncology team at CTCA.
 The Naturopathic Medicine Department also provides an educational component as well.
 Programs include information about vitamin and mineral supplements, natural remedies, nutritional guidance, lifestyle changes and stress management techniques.

-Daniel Kellman, ND, FABNO, leads the Naturopathic Department at Southeastern as Clinical Director of Naturopathic Medicine.
-Kellman has been a naturopathic oncology provider at CTCA since 2006, first at Southwestern Regional Medical Center in Tulsa, Oklahoma, before joining Southeastern in 2012.
+Daniel Kellman, ND, FABNO, leads the Naturopathic Department at CTCA Atlanta as Clinical Director of Naturopathic Medicine.
+Kellman has been a naturopathic oncology provider at CTCA since 2006, first at our hospital in Tulsa, before joining our Atlanta hospital in 2012.

 A graduate of Southwest College of Naturopathic Medicine in Tempe, Arizona, Kellman has been in practice since 1998.
 His experience includes general naturopathic family practice, pain management, advanced immunology and integrative cancer care.
 Kellman has lectured on a variety of health topics and has mentored naturopathic medical students.

 Kellman and other naturopathic oncology providers are available to work with you and the rest of your care team, including your medical oncologists, nutritionists and psychologists, to suggest natural therapies to help improve your quality of life.